Moduli spaces of parabolic bundles over $\mathbb{P}^1$ with five marked points: Geometry of the Moduli Space of Indecomposable Parabolic Bundles

-\begin{remark}This proposition exhibits a phenomenon that all indecomposable objects can be stabilized simultaneously.
-Such phenomenon also appears in other fields, for example, Reineke's conjecture for representations of $ADE$-quivers \cite{r} (for $A_n$-type quivers, this conjecture has been settled independently by Hu-Huang \cite{hh}, Apruzzese-Igusa \cite{ai} and Kinser \cite{ki}). \end{remark}
+\begin{remark} This proposition exhibits a phenomenon that all indecomposable objects can be stabilized simultaneously.
+Such phenomenon also appears in other fields, for example, Reineke's conjecture for representations of Dynkin quivers \cite{r}.
+For $A_n$-type quivers, this conjecture has been settled independently by Hu--Huang \cite{hh}, Apruzzese--Igusa \cite{ai} and Kinser \cite{ki}, for general Dynkin quivers, this problem has been recently studied by Diza, Gilbert and Kinser \cite{dk}, and the modified Reineke's conjecture \cite{hh} has been confirmed by Chang--Qiu--Zhang \cite{ch}. \end{remark}

-\begin{proof} We only need to check the cases of $\ell\leq 2$. \begin{itemize} \item Consider the indecomposable parabolic structures lying in $U_{(2)}$.
-Firstly, note that when consider Case III as above we must have $m_\infty\leq 4$.
+\begin{proof} We only need to check the cases of $\ell\geq 3$.
+There are three cases. \begin{description} \item [Case I $\ell=5$] Firstly, note that when considering Case III as above we must have $m_\infty\leq 4$.
 Otherwise, we have